 Good data will set a foundation for efficiency interventions; there too, the potential will vary by industry.
-For large users, the development of a shadow water price can be a powerful tool to incentive change within the company
+For large users, the development of a shadow water price can be a powerful tool to incentivize change within the company

 Once organizations have implemented water efficiency projects, they can start looking at ways to compensate for what is used to bring net consumption to zero.
 For example, a large manufacturer might invest in building onsite solutions for water reclamation or re-channel runoff back to the water table.
 For small water users, this may not be feasible, but innovative organizations such as BEF are helping build options for Water Restoration Certificates in partnership with a range of organizations in the water sector.

 Finally, reporting water footprints and reduction efforts is a growing practice for companies.
 According to CDP, over 2,400 companies disclosed water targets in 2019, which is a 15 percent increase over 2018 and a 70 percent increase in the last 3 years.
-Data and disclosure are crucial to close the gap on achieving sustainability goals.
+Data and disclosure are crucial to close the gap in achieving sustainability goals.

 A new generation will require companies to move beyond zero carbon commitments toward a broader definition of their sustainability footprint and will want to know what your organization is doing to reduce your water use.
 Better water management also means less energy, less waste, and fewer carbon emissions.
-Ultimately, according to the UN’s Water Policy Brief, if we can limit global warming to 1.5 degrees Celsius above pre-industrial levels, compared to 2 degrees Celsius, we could cut climate-induced water stress by up to 50 percent.

 Take the steps today to understand how your business is utilizing water resources from the supply chain to the facility and how you can stand out as a zero water leader.